ChiragKaudan/ThoughtsBlogged/_posts/2024-08-10- my-favorite-algorithm.md

 #### It's All the Same

+There are several ways we could try to prove that every execution produces the same matching, but they get complicated very quickly.
+The cleanest way is to give a characterization of the matching obtained and then show that every execution results in the matching that has this characterization.
+Characterization is a term in math which means a set of conditions or properties for a mathematical object that differs from its definition but is logically equivalent to it (for example, a characterization of a rational number is this property "A number has a finite or repeating decimal expansion".
+The statement "A number is rational if and only if it has a finite or repeating decimal expansion" is true but the definition of a rational numbers is different, involving expressing the number as a ratio of two integers).

+What is this characterization?
+We will show that every man always ends up with the best possible partner (and not just in the special case where the men's preferences mesh).

 ### Possible Extensions
 There are many extensions, variants, etc. to this problem and we have just discussed the simplest one.
 Some other questions that come to mind is what if we allow some notion of collusion between one of the parties?
 We have seen that the men are favored in the Gale-Shapley algorithm, but what if the women were allowed to pool together and create preference lists to counteract the innate unfairness of Gale-Shapley?
 Surely something as strong as being able to look at another people's preference list would be able to pull the situation into the women's favor, right?